OpenEvalProject/evals/manuscripts/elife-67822/v2/manuscript.md

 **Figure 1.:** (A)Crhr1 is located on chromosome 10 in the rat.
 A BAC clone containing 196 kb of DNA surrounding the Crhr1 coding region includes 100 kb of upstream and 80 kb of downstream DNA, where the majority of promoter and enhancer sequences that control Crhr1 expression are located, was obtained (Riken, RNB2-336H12).
 There are no other sequences within this 196 kb DNA clone have been annotated as coding sequences for genes other than Crhr1.
 (B) A transgene containing 5’ (blue) and 3’ (magenta) targeting sequences, a bicistronic iCre 2 A fused tdTomato (red) sequence, 3’ polyA/WPRE stabilizing sequence, and a F3 flanked neomycin resistance sequence (yellow) was constructed then transformed into E. coli containing the RNB2-336H12 BAC construct.
 (C) Using recombineering techniques we isolated BAC clones in which targeted insertion of the transgene at the translation start site of Crhr1 (ATG) was confirmed by PCR/sequencing.
 A single Bacterial clone containing the transgene inserted BAC was sent to the UNC transgenic facility where BAC DNA was purified and injected into single cell, fertilized rat oocytes.
 Two independent rat lines were recovered in which the entire BAC sequence (confirmed by PCR) was inserted into genomic DNA, of which one line displayed transgenic expression in a pattern representative of known Crhr1 expression patterns.

-## Generation of transgenic rats
+#### Generation of transgenic rats

 Transgenic rats were generated by the UNC Transgenic Core by injecting single-cell rat oocytes with the modified BAC described above (Figure 1D and E).
 DNA from F1 offspring were tested for the presence of the introduced BAC transgene using PCR.
 Complete BAC insertion was determined using four primer sets representing unique junctions in the BAC.
 Two animals containing BAC insertions were further tested using this procedure and were found to contain the entire BAC sequence.
 Transgenic rats were first outcrossed to wildtype Wistar animals, then intercrossed to maximize the genetic similarity of transgenic offspring.
 Transgenic animals were generated on a Wistar backgroud because Wistar rats are commonly used in models of alcohol and substance use disorders, and other models of behavioral and physiological disorders.

-## Validation of iCre (tdTomato) expression in CeA CRF1 cells
+#### Validation of iCre (tdTomato) expression in CeA CRF1 cells

 The purpose of this experiment was to determine the pattern of tdTomato protein expression and Crhr1 and iCre mRNA expression within the CeA.
 Immunohistochemical labeling of tdTomato in the amygdala showed that tdTomato+ cells were located in the lateral, basolateral, central, and medial amygdala (Figure 2A).
 Within the CeA, tdTomato+ cells were found to be concentrated in the CeAm, whereas the CeAl was largely devoid of tdTomato+ cells (Figure 2B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/67822/elife-67822-fig2-v2.jpg)

-**Figure 2.:** tdTomato in CRF1+ expressing neurons located in the medial central nucleus of the amygdala (CeAm).(A) A low-magnification image of a section containing the amygdala from a CRF1-Cre rat, immunohistochemically labeled for tdTomato.
+**Figure 2.:** (A) A low-magnification image of a section containing the amygdala from a CRF1-Cre rat, immunohistochemically labeled for tdTomato.
 Expression of the CRF1-Cre transgene is broadly very similar to previous reports of CRF1 expression in both rat and mouse.
 (B) Within the boxed region of panel A, higher magnification reveals CRF1+ cells in the lateral amygdala (LA), basolateral amygdala (BLA), medial portion central amygdala (CeAm), and medial amygdala (MeA).
 The lack of significant labeling in the CeAl is consistent with reports using both in situ hybridization and transgenic reporters to detect CRF1 expression.
 (C) Micrograph of the CeA from the region boxed in panel B allows visualization of mRNA encoding iCre (red) and Crhr1 (green) along with nuclei stained with DAPI (blue).
 (D–G) Higher magnification images of the boxed region in (C) allows visualization of mRNA for Crhr1 (D, green), and iCre (E, red), with nuclei visualized by DAPI staining (F).
 (G) Merged images reveals that many CeAm neurons that are positive for Crhr1 mRNA are also positive for iCre mRNA (arrows point to double positive neurons).
 Quantification of coincidence of in situ hybridization for both Crhr1 and iCre mRNAs demonstrates that >90% of Crhr1-positive cells are also positive for iCre in the CeAm (n = 3).
 (H) Graphical representation of quantification of coincident labeling, or (I) a table of the precise counts from each of three male and three female CRF1-Cre transgenic animals.
 We observed greater than 90% of neurons positive for both Crhr1 and iCre in the CeAm.

 We used RNAscope ISH to test the hypothesis that Crhr1 and iCre mRNA are highly colocalized within the CeA. tdTomato mRNA was not probed because iCre and tdTomato are expressed as a single polypeptide (iCre-2A-tdTomato) that is cleaved at the 2 A site.
 RNAscope ISH probing of Crhr1 and iCre mRNA showed strong expression of these molecules within the CeAm (Figure 2C–G).
 Since previous work (e.g., Justice et al., 2008) and our data show that CRF1+ cells are largely localized to the CeAm, analysis of Crhr1 and iCre mRNA expression was focused on this subregion.
 Quantification of Crhr1- and iCre-expressing cells within the CeAm showed that more than 90% of Crhr1-expressing cells co-express iCre (Figure 2H, I).
 There were no significant sex differences in the number of Crhr1+, Cre+, and Crhr1+/Cre+ +, but there was a trend for more Crhr1+ cells in the CeAm of male rats (p = 0.07).